QNilsson/Graphql/README.md

 ### At least 2 Mutation resolvers allowing users to create, update, or upsert an item :white_check_mark:

 #### A mutation that allows users to create their own recipe.
-Click on the '+' at the top of the page, add your data, refresh the page.
+Click on the :heavy_plus_sign:at the top of the page, add your data, refresh the page.
 New recipe will be at the bottom
 ```javascript
 //createRecipe mutation